Listed below are explanations of VCU Division of Administration major projects.

 5 Year Plan

-With many unknowns in our future, to include the future arrival of GRTC's BRT (the Pulse), demolition of D Deck, projected campus growth, and our constant lease turnover, Parking and Transportation is moving forward with the development of a 5 Year Plan, which will address many of these issues, including the development of an interim solution for the space reduction on the MCV Campus.
+With many unknowns in our future, to include the future arrival of GRTC's BRT (the Pulse), projected campus growth, and our constant lease turnover, Parking and Transportation is moving forward with the development of a 5 Year Plan, which will address many of these issues, including the development of an interim solution for the space reduction on the MCV Campus.
 Additionally, as part of this plan, a detailed financial plan and inclusive maintenance schedule will be included utilizing data from consulting firm Kimley Horn.
 The estimated completion time for this 5 Year Plan is Spring 2018.

 Parking Policy Creation